DanieleSgroi/Eachine-EX4/README.md

 - DF806 : equipped with a "Black" Fligh Controller Board
 - DF806B: equipped with a "Green" Flight Controller Board (more recent)

-This repository references the DF806B revision only.
+This repository references the DF806B (green PCB) revision only.

 # Reference
 Discussion on Ardupilot forum: https://discuss.ardupilot.org/t/c-fly-faith-jjrc-x12-ex4-changing-parameters-and-or-connecting-mission-planner-etc/53245